#99: I finally found it

 I once came down with a bad flu that had me out of high school for three weeks.
 During the worst of it, I lay completely still on our living room sectional, too weak to sit up, eat, or change my clothes.
 Eventually my mom sat me in her bathtub and poured glasses of warm water over my head to wash my hair.
 I must have been clammy.
 I remember being naked in front of her—how it felt different from being naked when I was healthy.
 More clinical, no self-consciousness whatsoever.
 I was 14.
 After the bath, I told my mom that my hair, which was wet and piled on top of my head in a bun, felt heavy.
-She repeated this to my teachers when they asked if I was okay, as if that was all they needed to know.
+She repeated this to my teachers when they asked if I was okay, as if that were all they needed to know.
 My Spanish teacher came by to drop off my homework.

 My mom was and is a loving and attentive parent, but she was never the type to stroke my cheek, cup my face, and call me perfect.
 Doting wasn’t her natural register.
 So I reveled in the sick loophole: my mom no longer bound to her parental ethic of what constituted “babying” me, and me, free to be a baby at last.
 When I started to recover and my mom, for the first time in weeks, left my side to go out to dinner with my dad, I cried, longing for her, as the garage door closed behind them.
 It made no sense.
 I was a teenager, otherwise itching for independence, for permission to go to Ricky Appler’s party unsupervised.
 My sister was mystified by my tears but I felt too pathetic to be embarrassed.
 I’d ceded to some elemental aspect of myself.
 I’d been reduced to my most basic, needy form, then embraced it.